 Speaking of which the least we can say is… suggestive!

 “Yup, although it was just a thing for the fun at the beginning.
 I had in mind to do some XXX thing for a while.
 I then had a chat with Donna about it and she came up with the chorus.
-We then took the opportunity to record it when the studio was free and when I came to MIDEM and introduced the song to various people, their reaction was immediate and incredible.
-I’ve been really surprised as I thought nobody would love it, but it became an instant hit and this is how everything got started…”
+We then took the opportunity to record it when the studio was free.
+And when I came to MIDEM and introduced the song to various people, their reaction was immediate and incredible.
+It really came as a surprise to me as I thought nobody would love it.
+But it became an instant hit and this is how everything started…”

 This hasn’t been your only sex related concept.
-I mean you also had ‘Oh l’amour’ and ‘Knights In White Satin’ which would be the title track of your debut LP as a recording artist…
+I mean you also had ‘Oh l’amour’.
+And also ‘Knights In White Satin’ which would be the title track of your debut LP as a recording artist…

 “I’ve had some problems with this LP.
 First because I’ve never been a great singer even though I tried to do my best.
-And also because the spelling of the title track had been consciously changed by Neil Bogart without having me knowing about its meaning at the time.
+And also because the spelling of the title track.
+Neil bogard changed it consciously without having me knowing about its meaning at the time.
 I didn’t know that the gay community was effectively targeted.
-I guess I understood the allusion a bit later when I got given the translation of the word (knight).”
+I guess I understood the allusion a bit later when someone gave me the translation of the word (knight).”

 How come have you sort of disappeared after such a success?